greatislander/c2lc-project-website/src/activities/fixing-a-sequence.md

 ## Tips

 * Try to create situations that are fun and engaging for the learner
-* In situations in which the learner does not recognize the missed or misplaced step, perform the activity again in the correct order and explain the correct sequence of actions and events
+* In situations where the learner does not recognize the missed or misplaced step, perform the activity again in the correct order slowly and explain the correct sequence of actions and events

 ## Skill Development